Gut Health & IBS Nutrition

 The Three Phases of the Low FODMAP Diet

 The low FODMAP approach is not a lifelong restriction.
-It is a structured, three-phase process designed to identify your individual trigger foods while maintaining the broadest possible diet:
+It is a structured, three-phase process designed to identify your individual trigger foods while maintaining the broadest possible diet.
+It is important to note that the clinical low FODMAP protocol should be supervised by a registered dietitian, as it involves significant dietary restriction and requires careful management to avoid nutritional deficiencies.

-- Phase 1 — Restriction: For approximately four to six weeks, high FODMAP foods are systematically reduced.
+• Phase 1 — Restriction: For approximately four to six weeks, high FODMAP foods are systematically reduced.
 This phase aims to achieve symptom relief and establish a baseline.
 Common high FODMAP foods include certain fruits (apples, pears, watermelon), vegetables (onions, garlic, cauliflower), dairy products containing lactose, wheat-based products, and legumes.
-I provide detailed food lists, meal plans, and recipe ideas to make this phase practical and nutritionally balanced.

-- Phase 2 — Reintroduction: Once symptoms have settled, we systematically reintroduce individual FODMAP groups one at a time to determine your specific triggers and tolerance thresholds.
+• Phase 2 — Reintroduction: Once symptoms have settled, individual FODMAP groups are systematically reintroduced one at a time to determine specific triggers and tolerance thresholds.
 This is the most important phase, as it provides the information needed to build a long-term, personalised diet.
-I guide you through each challenge, helping you interpret your responses and adjust quantities.

-- Phase 3 — Personalisation: Based on your reintroduction results, we develop a long-term eating pattern that avoids only your confirmed triggers at problematic doses, while including the widest possible variety of foods.
+• Phase 3 — Personalisation: Based on the reintroduction results, a long-term eating pattern is developed that avoids only confirmed triggers at problematic doses, while including the widest possible variety of foods.
 This phase is about freedom, not restriction.
 A systematic review published in Alimentary Pharmacology & Therapeuticsfound that the low FODMAP diet significantly improves global symptoms, bloating, and abdominal pain in 50–80% of IBS patients.

-- NICE first-line dietary advice: Regular meal patterns, adequate hydration, limiting alcohol and caffeine, reducing intake of fatty and spicy foods, and adjusting fibre intake (particularly the balance between soluble and insoluble fibre).
+• NICE first-line dietary advice: Regular meal patterns, adequate hydration, limiting alcohol and caffeine, reducing intake of fatty and spicy foods, and adjusting fibre intake (particularly the balance between soluble and insoluble fibre).
+These are recommended as the first step before any clinical dietary protocol.

-- Gut-directed stress management: The gut-brain axis is a well-established bidirectional communication pathway.
-Psychological stress can exacerbate IBS symptoms, and poor gut health can contribute to anxiety and low mood.
-I work alongside your overall care to ensure dietary strategies complement any stress management or psychological support you may be receiving.
+• Lifestyle and the gut-brain connection: The gut-brain axis is a well-established bidirectional communication pathway.
+Psychological stress can exacerbate digestive symptoms, and poor gut health can contribute to low mood.
+I help you consider dietary and lifestyle factors that support both digestive comfort and overall wellbeing.

 Supporting a Healthy Gut Microbiome